triasteran/Machine-Learning-Zoomcamp-2023/CapstoneProject1/README.md

 * <b>Dockerfile</b>.
 It contains receipy for docker container

 The final model turned out to weigh more than 25Mb which (allowed for github upload), therefore I do not have it here.
-Therefore if you want to repeat the pipeline, you will need to run the train.py first which will save the model (e.g. with name X) and then you can add the model name to the Docker file before building an image and also add it to predict.py script.
+Therefore if you want to repeat the pipeline, you will need to run the train.py first which will save the model (e.g. with name cnn_v1_04_0.835.h5) and then you can add the model name to the Docker file before building an image and also add it to predict.py script.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------